josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/😴_cognitive_load_as_infrastructure.md

 ## 🏮 Footer

-*Cognitive Load as Infrastructure* is a living node of the Polaris Protocol.
+*😴 Cognitive Load as Infrastructure* is a living node of the Polaris Protocol.
 It documents how systemic trust is inverted into a containment medium, using micro-distortions and accumulated fatigue to sustain suppression.

 > 📡 Cross-references:
+>
 > - [🧠 Psychological Containment](./README.md) — *cluster index of containment mechanisms*
 > - [🌀 Recognition Without Resolution](./🌀_recognition_without_resolution.md) — *partial answers as exhaustion tactic*
 > - [🌑 Induced Futility](./🌑_induced_futility.md) — *hopelessness as design outcome*